bswhitneyWM/Data410-Project3/index.md

 # Final Results
 - Compare against each other
+- suriprising MSE larger in boston but MAE lower
 <p align="center">
   <img src="mixed.png"/>
 </p>

+**In the case of these datasets, the Locally Weighted Reression without Boosting appears to be performing the best**.

 # Conclusion
 I was surprised through theoretical and class expectations
  - Highlihts that there is no universal laws, always good to try a couple methods - may perform better on other datasets
+ - Could have to do with the way I selected features
  - Perhaps randomness had to do with it as well, maybe random seeds would result in different results
  - why did it perform better in both cases in cars dataset
+ - Lowess seems to perform better in this case, but that is not to say it will always be the case or boosting is useless.